Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Dissipative quench dynamics of the Bose-Hubbard chain induced by local two-body losses

+where $g_2(R,t)$ is defined at Eq.~\eqref{eq_g2}.
 For the BH chain in the SF-mean-field, the first excitations having a momentum $k = 0^+$ are the relevant ones.
 This implies that the associated wavelength $\lambda$ is much higher than the lattice spacing $a$, i.e. $\lambda \gg a$.
 Hence, it follows that the discretization of the lattice is irrelevant and thus that the contribution $G_2^{\gamma}(R,t)$ is spatially independent, i.e. $G_2^{\gamma}(R,t) = G_2^{\gamma}(0,t)$.
 This can be verified straightforwardly by injecting $k = 0^+$ in Eq.~\eqref{G2_dq}.
 Finally, it immediately follows from Eq.~\eqref{G2_dq} that:

 Therefore, the consequence of the quench on $\gamma$ for the quench spectral function is minimal according to Eq.~\eqref{skw_G2}.
-Indeed, the latter will increase the amplitude of $S_k(\omega)$ for the quasimomentum $k = 0$ for any energy $\omega$.
+Indeed, the latter will increase the amplitude of $S_k(\omega)$ for the quasi-momentum $k = 0$ for any energy $\omega$.
 This effect is shown on Fig.~\ref{fig_G2_G1_qsf}.
-On Fig.~\ref{fig_G2_G1_qsf}, the QSFs associated to the $G_2$ and $G_1$ ETCCF are displayed and are benchmarked with twice the post-quench quasiparticle dispersion relation associated to the isolated BH chain confined in the SF-mean-field regime, i.e. $2\mathcal{E}_k$, having the following expression (see also Eq.~\eqref{eq_spectrum}):
+On Fig.~\ref{fig_G2_G1_qsf}, the QSFs associated to the $G_2$ and $G_1$ ETCCF are displayed and are benchmarked with twice the post-quench quasiparticle dispersion relation associated to the isolated BH chain confined in the SF-mean-field regime, i.e. $2\mathcal{E}_k$, having the following expression:

-where $\bar{n} = N(0)/L$ refers here to the initial filling of the lattice chain where $N(0)$ denotes the initial total number of bosonic particles on the lattice.
+where $\bar{n} = N(0)/L$ refers here to the initial filling of the lattice chain with $N(0)$ denoting the initial total number of bosonic particles on the lattice, see also Eq.~\eqref{eq_spectrum}.
 Note that for $G_1$, the spatial dependence of the contribution due to the quench on the dissipations, i.e. $G_1^{\gamma}(R,t)$, becomes slightly relevant as suggested on Fig.~\ref{fig_g2_double_quench}.
 This results in non-zero amplitudes for the associated QSF for a momentum $k$ in the limit $k \rightarrow 0$ and for any energy $\omega$.
 The latter is consistent with the fact that the first excitations have a momentum close to zero. \\

 We move on to the case of strong dissipations implying large $\gamma$.
 The aim of this investigation is to certify the validity of the QS approach for strong loss processes.
 On Fig.~\ref{fig_G2_G1_qsf_large_gamma}, we consider a dissipation strength ten times higher than previously for the double-quenched BH chain confined in the SF phase.
 We notice that the QSF is well benchmarked by the twice (or minus twice) $\mathcal{E}_{k, \mathrm{f}}$ the theoretical quasiparticle dispersion relation associated to the post-quench Hamiltonian of the BH chain confined in the SF phase.
 Consequently, this permits to state that the QS method can still be applied in the framework of strong loss processes. \\